 We believe our new strategic plan and operating model have driven our recent market share gains and improved margins while providing a solid foundation for continuing sales and profit growth.
 For the three months ended March 31, 2012 and the year ended December 31, 2011, we had \$1.1 billion and \$3.8 billion of revenue, \$50.0 million and \$100.0 million of net income and \$140.3 million and \$361.5 million of Adjusted EBITDA, respectively.
 In the U.S., each of our four core concepts generated positive comparable restaurant sales over the last eight consecutive quarters, and in 2011 and 2010, our combined comparable restaurant sales at our core concepts grew 4.9% and 2.7%, respectively.
-Additionally, Outback Steakhouse, Carrabba's and Bonefish Grill have significantly outperformed the Knapp-Track casual dining index on traffic growth by 3.4%, 4.5% and 8.2% in 2011, respectively, and 5.1%, 6.8% and 12.0% in 2010.
-For the three years ended December 31, 2011, our net income (loss) was \$100.0 million.
-Sta0.0 million and (\$64.5) million, respectively, and over that three-year period our Adjusted EBITDA increased to \$361.5 million from \$319.9 million.
+Additionally, Outback Steakhouse, Carrabba's and Bonefish Grill have significantly outperformed the Knapp-Track casual dining index on traffic growth by 3.4%, 4.5% and 8.2% in 2011, respectively, and 5.1%, 6.8% and 12.0% in 2010, respectively.
+Fleming's was behind the Knapp-Track fine dining index on traffic growth by 2.6% during 2011, but outperformed the index by 19.1% in 2010.
+For the three years ended December 31, 2011, our net income (loss) was \$100.0 million, \$53.0 million and (\$64.5) million, respectively, and over that three-year period our Adjusted EBITDA increased to \$361.5 million from \$319.9 million.
 Our Adjusted EBITDA margin grew to 9.4% from 8.9% over the same period and was 13.3% for the three months ended March 31, 2012.

 Our concepts seek to provide a compelling customer experience combining great food, attentive service and lively and contemporary ambience at attractive prices.
 Our restaurants attract customers across a variety of occasions, including everyday dining, celebrations and business entertainment.
 We believe each of our concepts maintains its unique, founder-inspired brand identity and entrepreneurial culture, while leveraging our scale and enhanced operating model.
-Below is an overview of our four concepts:
+Below is an overview of our four core concepts: